ivvater/FootballLeague/README.md

 7) Do not forget to specify `DATABASE_URL` and `JWT_SECRET` in your local .env file

 ###### Minor notes:
-1) Repository not covered with tests.
+1) Repository not covered with unit tests.
 Reason described here `https://symfony.com/doc/current/testing/doctrine.html`
 2) `@codeCoverageIgnore` added to __construct methods to have more transparent code coverage statistic